TheResonanceTeam/TrollApps/assets/Docs/DOCUMENTATION.md

 * `"tintColor": <HEX>` is also (currently) unused.

-See <a href="https://raw.githubusercontent.com/TheResonanceTeam/TrollApps/main/assets/Docs/repo_template.json" target="_blank">here</a> for a basic source template.
+See <a href="https://raw.githubusercontent.com/TheResonanceTeam/TrollApps/main/assets/Docs/repo_template.json" target="_blank" rel="noopener noreferrer">here</a> for a basic source template.